"MIT has always believed the mind and the brain should be studied together."

 Video: From Mind to Brain: BCS at 50

-In 1977, Hans-Lukas Teuber disappeared while swimming off Virgin Gorda in the British Virgin Islands, a shock to the neuropsychiatric community.
+In 1977, Hans-Lukas Teuber disappeared while swimming off Virgin Gorda in the British Virgin Islands, a shock to the department, and indeed the entire community.
 Richard Held succeeded him as department head.
-During Held's tenure we became the Department of Psychology and Brain Science, underscoring the breadth of our work and our commitment to the neurosciences.
+In the mid-80s Held began working with Provost John Deutch and Institute leadership on an effort to combine the Department of Psychology with neuroscience-related elements of the Whitaker College of Health Sciences, Technology, and Management to create a new department.
+As Held wrote in the 1985-86 Report to the President:

-Mriganka Sur became department head in 1997, and he transformed the structure and infrastructure underlying brain science at MIT.
+Mriganka Sur became department head in 1997, and he further transformed the structure and infrastructure underlying brain science at MIT.
 Sur saw his mission as building BCS into a world-class academic and research center; he recruited key faculty in areas including molecular neuroscience and brain imaging.
-Beyond adding individual faculty, Sur worked with Institute leadership and benefactors to establish the McGovern Institute for Brain Research in 2000 and the Picower Institute for Learning and Memory in 2002.
+Beyond adding individual faculty, Sur worked with Institute leadership and benefactors to establish the McGovern Institute for Brain Research in 2000 and to bring in the gift that would rename the Center for Learning and Memory to the Picower Institute for Learning and Memory in 2002.
 The faculty and resources these centers brought raised the profile and impact of neuroscience at MIT and also emphasized the need for a unified research facility dedicated to brain research.
 In 2005, Building 46 was completed and the McGovern, the Picower, and the department came together under one roof for the first time.

 In 2012, James DiCarlo took over as department head, and during his term the department continued its robust expansion, especially in areas related to computational neuroscience and the productive interplay between developing predictive models of neural systems which are then tested against and improved by comparison with empirical data.
 DiCarlo also prioritized the development of a building-wide culture which included important new programs to support diversity, equity, and inclusion.
 It was also during DiCarlo's tenure as head that the MIT Schwarzman College of Computing was established and quickly became an important partner.
 DiCarlo was also a founder of the MIT Quest for Intelligence, an interdepartmental center founded in 2018 to explore the origins of human intelligence.
 In 2020, DiCarlo announced that he would step down as department head to become director of the Quest, which moved under the College.

 Michale Fee succeeded DiCarlo, becoming department head in May 2021.
-He plans to continue the initiatives begun under DiCarlo’s leadership — in academics (especially Course 6-9); mentoring; and diversity, equity, inclusion, and justice (DEIJ) — while maintaining the highest standards of excellence in research and education.
+He plans to continue the initiatives begun under DiCarlo’s leadership — in academics (especially Course 6-9, Computation and Cognition, which Fee helped develop and launch in 2019); mentoring; and diversity, equity, inclusion, and justice (DEIJ) — while maintaining the highest standards of excellence in research and education.

 We begin this next chapter more committed than ever to the core principles that have guided the department since its inception: to increase our understanding of the mechanisms and cognitive processes of the human brain, and maintain MIT’s position at the forefront of discovery.